datalogics-rswanson/pdf-web-api-clients/pdfprocess.md

 #### Service Response

-The message body of the HTTP response is a JSON value:
+If the request was successful, the message body of the HTTP response is the requested document or image.
+Otherwise, the message body is a JSON value:

-* [processCode](https://api.datalogics-cloud.com/docs#processCode) is 0 if the request was successful, or a nonzero code identifying the error
+* [errorCode](https://api.datalogics-cloud.com/docs#errorCode) is an integer code identifying the error
-* [output](https://api.datalogics-cloud.com/docs#output) contains base64-encoded data if the request was successful, or information about the error
+* [errorMessage](https://api.datalogics-cloud.com/docs#errorMessage) is a string describing the error

 ### Sample Clients